slack-samples/deno-github-functions/README.md

 Connected, awaiting events
 ```

-Once running, click the shortcut URL associated with the `(dev)` version of your
+Once running, click the previously created Shortcut URL associated with the
-app.
-This should begin your Workflow by opening a form to create a new GitHub
+`(dev)` version of your app.
+This should begin your Workflow by opening a form
-issue!
+to create a new GitHub issue!

-Press `<CTRL> + C` to end your development process and move on to deploying your
+To stop running locally, press `<CTRL> + C` to end the process.
-app!

 ## Deploying Your App